Genus Two Stable Maps, Local Equations and Modular Resolutions: Abstract

 \section{Abstract}

-We describe a canonical sequence of modular blowups of the Artin stack of stable weighted genus-two curves that diagonalize certain canonical derived objects of the original Artin stack.
-This provides a resolution of the primary component of the moduli space of genus two stable maps to projective space, and a partial desingularization of the same moduli space.
-Our approach should extend to higher genera.
+We provide a geometric construction of a sequence of modular blowups of the Artin stack parameterizing pre-stable pairs consisting of a genus-two nodal curve and a smooth divisor.
+The resulting stack locally diagonalizes the tautological derived objects associated with the moduli of stable maps from genus-two curves to projective space.
+As a consequence, the singularities of the main component of the moduli space of stable maps are resolved, and the entire space admits only normal crossing singularities.
+Our approach is expected to generalize to higher genera.